 A version of this web page was presented at the October 2011 meeting Decoupling Civil Timekeeping from Earth Rotation.
 Here are PDF files of the slides and preprint.

 There are so many existing legal and technical requirements which specify UTC that nobody is going to consider any action which would result in the nonexistence of a time scale internationally recognized as UTC.

 Therefore, any change of name of the broadcast time scale can only be considered if there already exists a mechanism by which the radio time scale can have a new name while it remains possible to also produce a time scale named UTC.

-The point of this web page is to demonstrate that such a mechanism exists and is broadly deployed.
+The point of this web page is to demonstrate that such a mechanism has existed for many years and is broadly deployed.
 Furthermore, it is supported by every vendor who wants their machines to track all the politicians and bureaucrats who keep on changing the timezone offsets.

-At the end of 2011 the version of the data was tzdata2011h, which means that every vendor has already issued 8 changes of the database during this calendar year.
+At the end of 2011 the version of the data was tzdata2011h, which means that every vendor had already issued 8 changes of the database during that calendar year.
 Those changes result in offsets of an hour, not a second, and they are far less predictable than leap seconds.

 This results in NTP client machines which are running their POSIX system clock values of time_t based on GPS time.
 GPS time never has leap seconds, so the operating system of such machines does not have the complex issues in the kernel that happen when leap seconds reset the clock.
 These systems also produces a correctly-formatted local date/time string for every "right" time zone.